PRACTICAL SHOOTING EVENTS

 TWO TYPES OF SCORING

-TIME PLUS: This is an IDPA-ish event.
+TIME PLUS: This is how IDPA & GPA score.
 Stage Scoring is Time Plus penalties for inaccuracy, misses, or other penalties, total score is total time.
 (This is the monthly Pistol Shoot)

 HIT FACTOR: POINTS DIVIDED BY TIME. (this is used for AR/CARBINE and TWO GUN, and maybe special PISTOL EVENTS)